Block YouTube Ads on AppleTV by Decrypting and Stripping Ads from Profobuf

 Self-Host the MITM CA Certificate

 Self-hosting with a single command is ridiculously easy.
-From the SSH shell into pfSense, I can create a web folder and server like so:
+From the SSH shell in pfSense, I can create a web folder and server like so:

-To make like easier, here is a PHP script to cause the MITM cert to download.
+To make life easier, here is a PHP script that forces the MITM certificate to download:

-As another smoke test, I’ll add the MITM CA to Chrome (manually) and enable the SSL Filtering.
+As another smoke test, I add the MITM CA to Chrome manually and enable SSL Filtering (TLS/SSL inspection).
 The defaults are fine in Squid.
 Here is the log file when I visit https://ericdraken.com:

 Successful capture of TLS requests from a downstream client